-If a school withdraws after the seeding meeting date/List of Participants due date and/or does not show up for competition, the school will be charged a \$100 penalty.
+If a school, (team or individual entries), withdraws after the seeding meeting date/List of Participants due date and/or does not show up for competition, the school will be charged a \$100 penalty.
 If applicable, the school may be charged for any additional financial loss sustained by the offended school(s) or the Association as a result of such breach.